sirthias/pegdown/README.markdown

 Introduction
 ------------

-_pegdown_ is a pure Java library for clean and lightweight [Markdown] processing.
+_pegdown_ is a pure Java library for clean and lightweight [Markdown] processing based on a [parboiled] PEG parser.
-It's implementation is based on a [parboiled] PEG parser and is therefore rather easy to understand and extend.

 _pegdown_ is nearly 100% compatible with the original Markdown specification and fully passes the original Markdown test suite.
 On top of the standard Markdown feature set _pegdown_ implements a number of extensions similar to what other popular Markdown processors offer.